eandresleon/miRNA-mRNA_Integration/README.md

 cd ~/bin/
 tar -xzf miARma-Seq.1.7.5.tar.gz
 ```
 In that way miARma will be installed inside the folder bin in your home directory.
+Finally to perform this example you will need the [sra toolkit](https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/), as fastq samples are provided as sra files.

 ----------------------------
 # Indexes and other needed files